VirtualSpaceGit/PoC-VirtualSpace/README.md

 - Detect changes and update its internal record.
 - Restore the file with the latest content if it's deleted.

+⚠️ **Alert**: For educational purposes, please ensure that `virtualspace.txt` is in the same directory as the executable when running the program.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.